circleci/circleci-docs/CONTRIBUTING.md

 ### Markdown

-Since the emphasis in docs is on prose, we prefer [markdown](http://commonmark.org/help/) over plain HTML.
+To keep the emphasis on prose, use [markdown](http://commonmark.org/help/) over plain HTML.

 ### Bootstrap